osefatul/angular/README.md

 Overall, modules and components are both important building blocks of an Angular application, but they serve different purposes and have different scopes and responsibilities.
 Modules provide a way to organize and structure an application, while components define the user interface and provide the functionality of specific parts of the application.

 ### Setting up modules
-- `ng g m rooms --routing --flat=true --force`: this will create module and routing.
+- `ng g m rooms --routing --flat=true `: this will create module and routing.
 - Register new modules in the `AppModule`.
 - Always move components to the related module. for example:Move everything related to rooms from `app.module` to `rooms.module`.
 - If a component is being used in another component outside of the module, then you can must `export` that component first: for example, we are using `HeaderComponent` in the `RoomComponent` which is belong to `room.module.ts`.